blmoore/thesis/plan.md

 <!--Introduction should be ~20 pages, can be largely based on existing references from reports and the paper. -->

-Need to introduce the seminal studies of genome organisation, particularly those using C methods (Lieberman-Aiden, Dixon, older 3C stuff etc.).
+Need to introduce the seminal studies of genome organisation, particularly those using C methods (\citealt{Lieberman2011}, \citealt{Dixon2012}, older 3C stuff etc.).
 Detail the fractal globule model of genome organisation, as well as counter theories like strings, binders and switches (SBS).
 There's also growing computational literature in calling domains, sub-domains (e.g. Bing Ren's D.I. + HMM, but also alternating domains, breakpoint algorithm etc.).

 Also mention the criticisms of C methods — see references mention by Wendy (PLOS ONE) — and caveats of processing the data (biases, normalisation etc., start with Yaffe and Tanay biases, ICE, others).